THIS ITEM IS SOLD

+The Puck Phonograph is a MARVEL of SCENCE!
+ANCIENT science!
 The Puck was a brilliant invention.
 It was thought up by noted talking machine entrepreneur Gianni Bettini.
 The Puck did exactly what it was designed to do with no extra frills -- it played a cylinder phonograph record.
 It soon became apparent that the Puck was a virtually perfect instrument from all standpoints-- it could be inexpensively produced, sold at a reasonable price, and functioned reliably: a virtual "People's Phonograph."
 Many factories commenced to manufacture Pucks in Germany and France.
-Most Pucks were constructed on cast iron bases suggesting the shape of a harp, enameled, with fancy gilt decoration -- and in this instance the paint was white, which we have respected in the restoration.

 Contact: phonotim@gmail.com